Dilong paradoxus: Paleobiology

 Braincase scans indicate that Dilong had an S-shaped brain protected by thin meninges, unlike Tyrannosaurus which has a more linear brain protected by thicker meninges; this is probably a size-related trait, as it is in crocodilians.
 The large flocculus of Dilong suggests it was agile and had good balance, while small olfactory tracts suggest that its sense of smell was not as refined as that of Tyrannosaurus and other more advanced tyrannosauroids.

+Dilong is estimated to have had a bite force of 337 N (75.7 lbf) according to a 2023 study comparing the bite force of early-diverging tyrannosauroids to their later and more advanced tyrannosaurid relatives.